SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 Now it opens up a list of all the folders and files on your phone.
 Navigate to XposedFramework.zip and click on <b>Power button</b>.
 This will install XposedFramework.zip on your device.
 Now reboot your device.

->If your Xposed Framework doesn't work then you may have to install [super user](https://play.google.com/store/apps/details?id=eu.chainfire.supersu&hl=en) and [busybox](https://play.google.com/store/apps/details?id=stericson.busybox&hl=en) on your device.
+>If your Xposed Framework doesn't work then you may have to install [supersu](https://play.google.com/store/apps/details?id=eu.chainfire.supersu&hl=en) and [busybox](https://play.google.com/store/apps/details?id=stericson.busybox&hl=en) on your device.

 Xposed Framework will look like the below screenshot.